-Perth, we’ve got an exciting new opening for you to check out.
-Mel & Co Garden in Nedlands officially opens tomorrow and this garden-themed restaurant (and hopefully soon to be bar) is dishing up plenty of delicious Asian-fusion eats and Insta-worthy cocktails.
+Mel & Co Garden in Nedlands is a, you guessed it, garden-themed restaurant dishing up plenty of delicious Asian-fusion eats and Insta-worthy cocktails.

 Our biggest piece of advice to anyone visiting Mel & Co Garden: bring lots of people.
 The heavier shares are huge and best enjoyed with a crowd.

-To kick things off we dug into the pomegranate salad with apple, fennel and a tangy pommy vinaigrette, the asparagus with burnt harissa butter and the potatoes, which are easily our new favourite chips, served with shichimi togarashi seasoning and an aji amarillo aioli.
+To kick things off order the pomegranate salad with apple, fennel and a tangy pommy vinaigrette, the charred, deep fried brussel sprouts with burger sauce, and the potatoes, which are easily our new favourite chips, served with shichimi togarashi seasoning and an aji amarillo aioli.

-After this, came plate after plate of larger shares.
-While you’ll want to order everything, for your first visit we highly recommend the rendang beef brisket sliders with coleslaw and jalapeno dressing, the pork bao with pineapple salsa which is served DIY style on a huge plank of wood and the BBQ pork ribs served on potato salad and misted with a smokey glaze.
+Then, get stuck into the larger shares.
+While you’ll want to order everything, for your first visit we highly recommend the flaming short ribs with truffle mash for the theatrics (and taste), the pork bao with pineapple salsa which is served DIY style on a huge plank of wood and the rendang nachos made with wonton skins, loads of cheese and a jalapeno dressing.

-Mel & Co Garden is officially open on Saturday from 7am to late.
+Mel & Co Garden is open from breakfast to dinner most days of the week.

 Hungry for more?
 Keep on up to date with all the new openings in Perth here.